OpenframeProject/Openframe-Docs/source/includes/_hardware.md

 - **Panel:** Most common panel technologies are TN, IPS and VA.
 In general, TN is most affordable but doesn't work as well when looked at from the side.
 Also contrast and brightness might not be as good as IPS and VA.
 Refresh rate might also be a concern on older displays, if the content you want to show is rapidly changing.
 Check out this [display panel technology guide](https://www.techspot.com/article/1788-display-tech-compared/) for more info.
 - **Size of the bezel:** most people probably prefer thin bezels.
 Thin bezels also makes it easier to build a [frame around your monitor](#monitor-frame).
 - **Case design:** Buttons at the side or behind the display?
 Any visible logos?
 Again, this probably depends on your usecase.
+- **Touch:** You might consider a touchscreen to interact with your frame.
+They usually work like a regular monitors connecting to the HDMI port of the Pi but come with an extra USB cord.
 - **Price:** Prices for monitors usually vary depending on size, resolution, panel type and quality.
 But you can actually get very cheap second hand ones from Ebay, local second hand stores or even rescue one for free from the dump.

 A couple of specific models have been [mentioned in the forum](https://openframe.discourse.group/t/directory-list-of-screens-used-with-openframe-io/18).